hayatkhan8660-maker/DVFL-Net/README.md

 ```
 **Note:** During pretraining, we intialized our teacher model with the ImageNet-1K weights of [FocalNets](https://github.com/microsoft/FocalNet) model.
 To initialize a model with pretrained weights, set ```TRAIN.PRETRAINED_PATH``` to the path of the pretrained model weights.
 This can be configured either in the configuration file (located in the ```configs``` directory) or directly in the bash script.
 Alternatively, to train the model from scratch, simply leave ```TRAIN.PRETRAINED_PATH``` empty.

-Alternatively, the above step can be done by simply running ``` bash.sh ``` file located in scripts directory.
+Alternatively, the above step can be done by simply running the ``` bash.sh ``` file located in scripts directory.
 For instance:
 ```bash
 bash scripts/ucf101/video-focalnet_base.sh
 ```